nyjc-computing/nanyang-system-developers/collaborators/training/project-management.md

 - Include buffer for unexpected challenges
 - Track actual vs. estimated time for future planning

+## Sprint Management

+Sprints are fixed-length periods (typically 1-4 weeks) where teams focus on completing a specific set of work items.

+### Sprint Planning
+- Set clear sprint goals aligned with project objectives
+- Select work items from the backlog that can be completed within the sprint
+- Break down complex tasks into smaller, manageable items
+- Ensure team agreement on sprint scope and commitments

+### During the Sprint
+- Hold daily standup meetings to discuss:
+  - What was completed yesterday
+  - What will be worked on today
+  - Any blockers or challenges
+- Keep sprint board updated with work progress
+- Address blockers promptly
+- Protect team from scope changes

+### Sprint Review
+- Demonstrate completed work items
+- Gather feedback from stakeholders
+- Document lessons learned
+- Update project metrics and estimates
+- Plan improvements for next sprint

 ## Best Practices

 1. Keep communication channels open and active